AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-10-30-2023-q3-retrospective/2023-q3-retrospective.md

 ---

-At the start of the quarter, I laid out some high-level goals.
+At the start of the quarter, I laid out some high-level personal goals.
 Here’s how I did against those goals.

-### Goal How it wents

 #### Goal: Publish 3 blog posts